simon-weber/Mirror-MediaMonkey-to-Google-Music/README.md

 Built on [gmusicapi](https://github.com/simon-weber/Unofficial-Google-Music-API), this project aims to sync a MediaMonkey library to Google Music.

 The MediaMonkey implementation will be separate from the underlying Google Music syncing service, which will be platform and mediaplayer agnostic.
-This should allow easy adaptation other mediaplayers with an sqlite3 database (Banshee, Songbird, Clemtine, etc).
+This should allow easy adaptation to other mediaplayers with an sqlite3 database (Banshee, Songbird, Clemtine, etc).

 The project is not supported nor endorsed by Google.